ROYAL OPERA OPERA PORTRAIT SERIES

-Exhibited at: the Royal Society of Portrait Painters, Royal Opera House Shop, and Russian Culture House in London
+Exhibited in London at: Royal Society of Portrait Painters; Royal Opera House; and Russian London Culture House.

 The portrait series of King Charles III (former Prince Charles) was created in 2001-02 following a sitting at Highgrove.
 The portraits including the 'Black Prince' and 'Prince of Cool' featured on the front pages of The Times (UK) and Bild (Germany), as well as ITV, BSN, Der Spiegel, Hello, Jackdaw Art Review, and other press and media.
 ‘Black Prince’ became a cover of the literary magazine Der Freund (Germany) and won the Lead Award's Gold Medal ‘The Best Magazine Cover of 2005'.